 Video advertising and social media are two peas in a pod.
 Video is the perfect type of content for social media, being shared across various platforms in enormous volumes every day.
 Social media is the perfect environment, having captured immense audiences that have grown accustomed to video content.
 All over the world, people have taken to scrolling and sharing as a part of daily life.

 As this is the case, it should be no surprise that marketers have seen the value of combining video marketing and social media.
-It was effective back in the early days, and now with the advent of analytics, targeting tools, and a host of customization options, it has never been easier.
+It was effective back in the early days, and now with the advent of analytics, targeting tools, and a host of customisation options, it has never been easier.

 In addition to growing your brand awareness and driving traffic, social media has another advantage – personality.
 Brands that take to social media become more than just faceless entities; they become real and personable.
 As you create your brand identity, you can forge much closer ties with your audience.
 Needless to say, this will be incredibly useful in the long run.